heutelbeck/sapl-policy-engine/sapl-documentation/5_7_SAPLExpressions.md

    2. `exp1 > exp2` (`true` if `exp1` is greater than `exp2`)
    3. `exp1 <= exp2` (`true` if `exp2` is equal to or greater than `exp1`)
    4. `exp1 >= exp2` (`true` if `exp1` is equal to or greater than `exp2`)
-2. Equals
+2. Equals and Not Equals

-   Assuming `exp1` and `exp2` are expressions, the equals-operator can be used to compare the results:
+   Assuming `exp1` and `exp2` are expressions, the equals and not-equals operators can be used to compare the results:

-   `exp1 == exp2`
+   `exp1 == exp2` evaluates to `true` if the results are equal.

-   The expression evaluates to `true` if the result of evaluating `exp1` is equal to the result of evaluating `exp2`.
+   `exp1 != exp2` evaluates to `true` if the results are not equal.

 3. Regular Expression

    Assuming `exp1` and `exp2` are expressions evaluating to strings, the regular expression match operator can be used: